paultopia/conlaw_casebook/combined_draft_spring_2022.md

 Breyer's dissent in Heller focuses on the idea of a "well-regulated" militia.
 Doesn't that, just textually, imply that there's a substantial scope for, well, regulation?
 And then he has a lot of talk about the standard to apply to Second Amendment cases, which Scalia basically just dismisses.

 That takes us to McDonald.
 In reading McDonald, look for the standard by which the court decides incorporation questions, and also for the way the court uses post-framing history, especially around the time of the civil war.
 Also comsider the question of the messy relationship between incorporation and substantive due process, as discussed by Stevens, and his exchange with Scalia's concurrence---and perhaps even think about it in the context of Harlan's opinion in Griswold.
 This is a case where the concurrences and the multiple dissents really add a bunch of value to thinking about the root-level constitutional issues in play.
 We get a bunch of really interesting and important theories about the reconstruction amendments flying about in this case, and it needs to be read very carefully.

+FYI, as of this writing there's a new Second Amendment case pending before the Supreme Court, [New York State Rifle & Pistol Association Inc. v.
+Bruen,](https://www.scotusblog.com/case-files/cases/new-york-state-rifle-pistol-association-inc-v-bruen/) so we might get some clarification soon.

 \newpage